Grand Fleet: History

 During April 1919 the Grand Fleet was disbanded, with much of its strength forming a new Atlantic Fleet.

-Most of the interned German warships were later scuttled despite Royal Navy attempts to save them.
+Most of the interned German warships were later scuttled despite Royal Navy attempts to save them on 21 June 1919.

 Order of battle

 Not all the Grand Fleet was available for use at any one time, because ships required maintenance and repairs.
 At the time of the Battle of Jutland in May 1916, it had 32 dreadnought and super-dreadnought battleships.
 Of these, 28 were in the order of battle at Jutland.

 The actual strength of the fleet varied through the war as new ships were built and others were transferred or sunk but the number of battleships steadily increased, adding to the margin of superiority over the German fleet.
 After the USA joined the war, the US Battleship Division Nine was attached to the Grand Fleet as the Sixth Battle Squadron, adding four, later five, dreadnought battleships.

 The order of battle of the Grand Fleet at the end of the war in 1918 included 35 dreadnought battleships and 11 battlecruisers.
 Twenty ships had been completed since the outbreak of war.
 Five of these ships were from the United States Navy and one HMAS Australia from the Royal Australian Navy.
 It had five battle squadrons, each of four to ten capital ships, plus the flagship HMS Queen Elizabeth, three cruiser squadrons, the "Flying Squadron" of seaplane carriers, and six destroyer flotillas, with another destroyer flotilla and three minesweeper flotillas under its command.
 The Battle Cruiser Force was two battle squadrons and the flagship HMS Lion (9 ships in total), and five cruiser squadrons (21 ships).